 Do your research on depreciation.
 Depreciation is the reduction in value of your car over time, due in particular, to wear and tear.
 Some cars depreciate faster than others so make sure if you have a make and model in mind that you are aware of its deprecation rate.

-The colour of car can affect its price and selling power.
+The colour of a car can affect its price and selling power.
 The usual popular colours such as black, silver and white tend to hold value more.
-Unique colours like pink or orange may mean there is less demand so could take a lot longer to find a new owner for your car, just worth considering.
+Unique colours like pink or orange may have less demand and could take a lot longer to find a new owner.